Queens-Hacks/bad-ideas/README.md

 > A WYSIWYG editor in Ruby for browsing drugs designed by retirees

 > A Hacker News bot for socially disadvantaged people facilitating the buying of hard drugs

+> A web app for dorks facilitating the croudsourcing of bad ideas

+> A platform for avoiding bad ideas designed by geeks, for students